edwinofsakh/eslint-plugin-require-sort-like/docs/rules/sort-properties.md

 <!-- end auto-generated rule header -->

-Please describe the origin of the rule here.
+Sort `require` properties alphabetically

 ## Rule Details

-This rule aims to...
+This rule aims to sort properties in `require` declaration alphabetically.

 Examples of **incorrect** code for this rule: